 (a) Only those employees classified as faculty members of the University who are in a continuous full-time or part-time tenure-accruing position and hold the rank of assistant professor or above are eligible for nomination for tenure.
-Refer to RegulationRule 6C1-7.003, F.A.C.
+Refer to University of Florida Regulation 7.003.